xieyaoyue/tp/docs/DeveloperGuide.md

 ## 1. Introduction
 Cent Wise Dollar Wise is a desktop application for money management, optimised for use via a Command Line Interface (CLI).
 This application aims to help NUS hostel students manage their financial situation and track their spending efficiently.
 This developer guide provides information on the architecture and design of the application.
-It will not only help you get started as a Cent Wise Dollar Wise contributer, but that you will find useful to refer to even if you are already a contributer of this project.
+It will not only help you get started as a Cent Wise Dollar Wise contributor, but that you will find useful to refer to even if you are already a contributor of this project.

 ## 2. Setting Up
 ### 2.1 Prerequisites